IvanGDR/K8S-RBAC/README.md

 -rw------- 1 automaton automaton 1675 Jul 12 10:40 dev.key
 ```

-Create a certificate signing request(CSR).
-Make suer to specify the GROUP dev user belongs to, in this case I will use "Development"
+Create a certificate signing request (CSR).
+Make sure to specify the GROUP "dev" user belongs to, in this case I will use "Development".
+Take note of the CN value.

 ```
 $ k8s-resources/rbac> openssl req -new -key dev.key -out dev.csr -subj "/CN=User-Dev/O=Development"